vitest-dev/vscode/README.md

 - **Show Output**: To display detailed logs from test executions.
 - **Miscellaneous Settings**: To customize the Testing view, such as sorting and grouping tests.

+> 💡 Hovering, or right clicking a folder, test file, test suite, or a test will reveal more actions.

-The filter bar at the top of the Testing view allows you to narrow down the tests displayed, focusing on specific tests by name, exclusion patterns, or tags.
+The filter bar allows you to narrow down the tests displayed, focusing on specific tests by name, exclusion patterns, or tags.

-Icons next to each test indicate their status—passed (checkmark), failed (cross), skipped (arrow), or not executed (dot).
+Icons next to each test indicate their status—passed (checkmark), failed (cross), skipped (arrow), queued (yellow icon), or not executed (dot).

 ### In the Test File